Class: HexaPDF::Document::Layout

 style.font = ['Helvetica', variant: :bold]

-Helvetica in bold could also be set the conventional way:
+Helvetica in bold could also be set in the following ways:

 style.font = 'Helvetica bold'